andrewlin618/Study-Group/README.md

 ## Stretch Goals
 - Use Google Location API.
-- Add filter function for category, location, time etc.
+- Add filter function for the category, location, time, etc.
-- Add user's homepage for more convenient management.
+- Add the user's homepage for more convenient management.

 ## Authors